 Term-time lessons last for 2 and a half hours and the course is divided into three terms, each comprising approximately 11 lessons.
 If your child misses the start of a course, they are welcome to join at a later date (subject to availability).

-We have small class sizes, which means that your child will have valuable one-to-one attention with their fully qualified teacher.
-Discover the proven benefits of small class sizes.
+We have small class sizes (less than half the size of most independent school lessons), which means that your child will have valuable one-to-one attention with their fully qualified teacher.

 Assessment and Progress Reports